 Accounts receivable describes the money owed to a company by its debtors.
 Invoice factoring services (otherwise known as A/R Funding) include the sale of these accounts receivable (invoices) to a third party (called a factor) at a discounted rate.
 The invoice factoring process eliminates the waiting period, giving you your money immediately while the factor takes a small percentage.
-Many invoice factoring lenders will be able to get your money to you within a few short days — after allowing 48 hours to get your first funding set up, they fund you in less than 12 hours of receiving your invoice schedules.
+Many invoice factoring lenders will be able to help by getting your money to you within a few short days — after allowing 48 hours to get your first funding set up, they fund you in less than 12 hours of receiving your invoice schedules.
 Your money is now at your fingertips, ready to be utilized in a way that will grow your company even further.

 The benefits of receivables funding are obvious: no more twiddling your thumbs, waiting and hoping that today’s the day you get paid for the services your company provided.
 The alternative option involves small business loans, yet these require years worth of financial history as proof and can take ages to go through, bankrupting your company before it even had a chance.
 Additionally, many banks require a thorough credit history and will deny your request if your business’ credit score is below 680.

 Why Invoice Factoring Can Help Your Small or New Business:

 Invoice factoring solutions offer new businesses (start-ups especially) some breathing room — enough space to move forward without sinking deeper into debt.
 When you really think about it, it seems obvious.
 This is your money, it simply hasn’t been paid to you yet.